OpenDSA/OpenDSA/RST/en/FLSlides/TuringDecide.rst

    :math:`L = \{w \in \Sigma^*_0: |w|\ \mbox{is even}\}`.

-   :math:`M` erases the marks from right to left, with current parity encode by state.
+   :math:`M` erases the marks from left to right, with current parity encode by state.
    Once the string is finished, mark :math:`\fbox{Y}` or :math:`\fbox{N}` as appropriate.